GSA/fpki-guides/_includes/apple_trust_store_installation.md

-To mitigate any impact this change may have, agencies will need to download the COMMON root CA certificate and install it on government-furnished Apple devices.
-The root certificate is available immediately and will remain unchanged.
+To limit the impact to your agency, you'll need to redistribute the COMMON root CA certificate as a _trusted root certificate_ to all government-furnished Apple devices.

+To redistribute COMMON, follow these procedures:

 * [Download Options](#download-options)
 * [Install Options](#install-options)

 ### Download Options